 Modern relationships often take a more intellectual approach to separation and there are some good news stories for those feeling hopeless about their future.
 Some couples separate, but remain committed to respecting each other and retaining a sense of the family unit.
 Depending on the couple’s financial circumstances and existing property portfolio, there may be an opportunity to retain the family home as an investment property, and buy two new properties for the separated partners, leveraged off the existing property or properties owned.
 The ownership structure of these properties should be well thought out and professionally drawn up, but if the long-term future of the children is a priority, this can be a smart financial decision that solves immediate problems and builds on the family’s investment portfolio.

 Of course, many separations are far from friendly and in these cases, it’s best to make a clean break.
 This allows both partners to have the chance at a fresh start, without living in the memories of the previous relationship.
-When deciding to sell the property the first action should be to get a valuation.
+When deciding to sell the property the first action should be to get a property appraisal.
 This may happen in the early stages of the separation, or be requested as part of the divorce proceedings.
 Each partner may choose to get their own valuations or one valuation can be arranged, then a real estate agent can be engaged to assist with the sale of the property.
 Ideally, both partners will agree on a suitable agent who can address the needs of both partners individually.
 Agents are generally well-experienced with separations and understand that they must manage to stay unbiased and objective, an not get involved in the personal details.

 Whatever the next stage is, remember that each partner will have a whole new life ahead of them, with new choices and changes that cannot be predicted at the time of separating.
 One couple, for example, agreed to share custody of the children and buy an additional property together – a one-bedroom apartment near the family home.
 This meant the children were not shuffled between houses and the parents shared the apartment, but never lived there at the same time.
 Whichever parent didn’t have the children would stay in the apartment, while the other parent was on duty in the house with the kids.
 This worked in the short term, until one of them got a new partner and then the three of them were all awkwardly ‘sharing’ the 1 bedroom place.